-Miss Henry is 65 years old.
+Miss Henry is 65-years-old.
 She was born and raised in the south as one of ten children and has raised children and grandchildren of her own.
 She has been responsible for the care and feeding of more people than most of us can even fathom.
 She still babysits, walks someone’s dog, tends to her partner, serves her church, cooks for others and takes a bus a few times a week to go visit her 91-year-old mother.
-She is black, but according to her family roots, she is also Cherokee, Irish, Jewish and therefore, multi-colored.
+She is black, and also Cherokee, Irish, and Jewish.
 Besides the bum knee, she has high blood pressure; and she has survived breast cancer.
 When I first met her she weighed about 300 pounds and used her shopping cart as a walker.

 Through the time I have spent with her, she could have easily given up, and I could have too.
 Just for the record, in case you haven’t noticed, weight loss does not happen or sustain itself easily for most people–and some circumstances make it extremely difficult.
 It takes a lot of momentum and the attainment of a certain critical mass to move mountains so to speak, no matter what someone’s size.